-A dental appliance may also be recommended by the doctor when automatic PAP therapy pressures are very high.
-The idea is to attempt to reduce the pressure required.
+A dental appliance may also be recommended by the doctor to be used in combination with PAP therapy, when pressures are very high.
+The idea is for the dental appliance to mechanically open the airway and it is hoped to reduce the PAP pressure required.
 This is typically for patients with severe obstructive sleep apnoea (OSA).

 Dental appliances for sleep apnoea: an appealing option?